Reading Time: 5 Minutes

 - The list will include fandom, pairing(s), genres, warnings, and a short summary.

-- Authors should immediately send what they have of their story to the artist.
+- Authors should send what they have of their story to the artist right away unless the author and artist make other arrangements.

 The End Game